 Center-based child care and family day care homes are required to be licensed in the state of California.
 A licensed facility ensures that your child is in a safe environment that is in compliance with state safety regulations.
 A licensed facility undergoes an initial pre-licensing inspection, and safety regulations are maintained by periodic, unannounced site visits by Licensing Program Analysts (LPAs).
 Licensing works with child care providers by addressing any changes that need to be made to ensure the safety of your child, as well as investigating any complaints about a facility.

-Center-based child care and family daycare homes are required to be licensed in the state of California, and thus must follow a strict standard of school safety and precautions.
-If you are exploring child care that doesn’t need to be licensed, make sure you check in on the school’s safety and precautionary measures.
+If you are exploring child care options that don’t require licensing, make sure you check in on the school’s safety and precautionary measures.

 10. Does Your Child Approve?

-The most important question.
+This is the most important question.
 Preschool is a completely new experience for your little one, and will be accompanied with a transition period.
 If the center allows, we highly encourage children to visit the classroom before the first day of their attendance.
 This exposes them to the fun that awaits them!
-Kids’ Care Club requires that children visit the classroom at least twice before they come in.
+Kids’ Care Club requires that children visit and spend time in the classroom at least twice before they come in.

 Are you located in San Diego and looking for a center that supports your child and their needs in a safe, healthy, and nurturing environment?
 We invite you to contact us to schedule a tour today.